mraygalaxy/StreamProx/README.md

 packets.

-StreamProx lets you organize a website as a collection of Protocol and Client handlers, some of which are local, and somo of which may be remote.
+StreamProx lets you organize a website as a collection of Protocol and Client handlers, some of which are local, and some of which may be remote.